 For more information or some preliminary confidential advice, please contact a member of our Family team on 01392 848925 / 848916.

-Lisa Miller is a matrimonial solicitor, who specialises in divorce, financial settlement and children matters.
+Lisa Mitchell is a matrimonial solicitor, who specialises in divorce, financial settlement and children matters.
 Lisa also has experience in non-molestation applications, cohabitation agreements and pre and post-nuptial agreements.

 Lisa is a member of Resolution and is committed to their Code of Practice which, amongst other things, aims to reduce or manage any conflict and confrontation to effectively settle matters.